 Technology

-Launched in 2018, our Me, You, and We program incorporates anti-bias education into our lower school curriculum.
+In support of our School’s mission and values, anti-bias education is a cornerstone of the lower school curriculum.
+Our program draws from a number of research-based resources and is grounded in the Learning for Justice Standards.
+Authored by Hewitt faculty, the Me, You, and We program embeds anti-bias education directly into several facets of our lower school curriculum.
 Inspired by the National Association for the Education of Young Children’s Anti-bias Education for Young Children and Ourselves program, Me, You, and We encourages students to explore the wide range of human diversity they see at school and in their extended communities while building a positive sense of self and developing caring human connections.
-Supported by deliberate and appropriately challenging discussion prompts, activities, and scenarios that encourage self reflection, lower school students learn to recognize unfairness and stereotypes, consider their own misconceptions, and stand up for what is right in the face of prejudice.
+Supported by deliberate and appropriately challenging discussion prompts, activities, and scenarios that encourage self-reflection, lower school students learn to recognize unfairness and stereotypes, consider their misconceptions, and stand up for what is right in the face of prejudice.
+The program intentionally revisits the same topics each year in kindergarten through fourth grade so that students deepen their understanding as they grow.

 Physical Education